-Christos Mantzoros, MD, DSc, PhD h.c. mult.
+Christos Mantzoros, MD, DSc, h.c. mult.
+PhD

-Christos Mantzoros is a Professor of Medicine at Harvard Medical School and at the Boston University School of Medicine.
-He serves as the Chief of Endocrinology, Diabetes and Metabolism at the Boston VA Healthcare System and Head of Human Nutrition at Beth Israel Deaconess Medical Center.
+He currently also serves as the Chief of Endocrinology, Diabetes and Metabolism at the Boston VA Healthcare System and the Director of the Human Nutrition Unit of the Division of Endocrinology Diabetes and Metabolism at Beth Israel Deaconess Medical Center.

 Dr. Mantzoros sees patients, teaches and conducts research on obesity and diabetes / metabolic diseases.
 His work spans the entire spectrum from animal physiology and molecular biology, through observational, epidemiology studies, to physiology and pharmacokinetic interventional proof of concept clinical trials on new therapeutic agents important in the treatment of the above disorders in humans.
 He is considered a pioneer in obesity and metabolism and more specifically the study of adipose tissue as an endocrine organ.
 Recent major contributions by his research group include the elucidation of the physiological role and potential diagnostic and therapeutic utility of several adipokines and myokines such as leptin and adiponectin in human physiology and pathophysiology.
 Leptin has been approved by the FDA for lipodystrophy and severe insulin resistance accompanied by hyperglycemia and hyperlipidemia.
 INT 131 a selective PPARg modulator which increases adiponectin is currently in phase III clinical trials.
 His work has resulted in patents for diagnostic and therapeutic applications and has directly contributed to the development of new pharmaceuticals by major pharmaceutical companies.